iaine/ReproResOxford/eps/intro.md

 ### Reproducible Research in the Humanities

-In this lecture, we are going to find a catalogue.
+In this talk, we will discuss types of reproducibility.

-We will then write a script to find some data and visualise it.
+The outcomes for the session will be:

-The overall aim to is to show and discuss some ways of creating reproducible research as part of humanities.
+* Context for Reproducibility

-*  Methodology
+* Some techniques

-*  Results
+* A challenge for you all…

 [Reproducibility](/eps/reproducible.md)